bezi/globalizr/README.md

 General:
 --------
 - favicon.ico
-- add analytics
+- Add analytics
-- how do we get data about HQs?
+- How do we get data about HQs?
 - What metrics should we graph?

 Oscar:
 ------
-- Fix globe error with world.jpg
+- Look at logistics of parsing finance data

 Jake:
 -----
-- Get frontend looking nice
+- Get frontend looking nice.
+Look into dark/slate theme?

 Sinan:
 ------
-- Investigate non-finance data options
+- Flickr data, sleep.

 Andre:
 ------
-- Investigate finance data options
+- Work with Andre to deal with logistics of parsing finance data

 Instructions for MongoDB
 ========================